Prelf1992/mlops-template-repository/README.md

 * Commit 124: Fix: Add new feature component for better maintainability. at 2025-03-12 17:17:41
 * Commit 125: Style: Refactor code in script for better maintainability. at 2025-03-12 11:35:28
 * Commit 126: Feat: Fix bug in script for faster execution. at 2025-03-14 13:12:19
+* Commit 127: Style: Improve styling of README for better maintainability. at 2025-03-14 12:44:46